Talent scheduling

-Talent scheduling is an optimization problem in computer science and operations research, and it is also a problem in combinatorial optimization.
-Suppose we need to make films, and each film contains several scenes.
-Each scene needs to be shot by one or more actors.
-And suppose you can only shoot one scene a day.
-The salaries of these actors are calculated by the day.
-In this problem, we can only hire each actor consecutively.
-For example, we can't hire an actor on the first and third days, but not the second day.
-During the hiring period, the producers still need to pay the actors even if they are not involved in the filming assignment.
-The purpose of talent scheduling is to minimize the actors' total salary by adjusting the sequence of scenes.
+Talent scheduling represents a complex optimization challenge within the fields of computer science and operations research, specifically categorized under combinatorial optimization.
+Consider, for example, a case involving the production of multiple films, each comprising several scenes that necessitate the participation of one or more actors.
+Importantly, only one scene can be filmed per day, and the remuneration for the actors is calculated on a daily basis.
+A critical constraint in this problem is that actors must be engaged for consecutive days; for instance, an actor cannot be contracted for filming on the first and third days without also being hired on the intervening second day.
+Furthermore, during the entire hiring period, producers are obligated to compensate the actors, even on days when they are not actively participating in filming.
+The primary objective of talent scheduling is to minimize the total salary expenditure for the actors by optimizing the sequence in which scenes are filmed.

 Mathematical formulation

 Consider a film shoot composed of $n$ shooting days and involving a total of $m$ actors.
 Then we use the day out of days matrix (DODM) $T^0 \in \{0,1\}_{m \times n}$ to represent the requirements for the various shooting days.
 The matrix with the $(i,j)$ entry given by:

 Then we define the pay vector $\mathfrak{R}^m$, with the $i$th element given by $c_i$ which means rate of pay per day of the $i$th actor.
 Let v denote any permutation of the n columns of $T^0$, we have: